cs480x-22c/a2-DataVis-5Ways/README.md

 The workflow included spwaning 3D meshes for every object in the scene.
 Each mesh needs a material and geometry, so the code length built up fast.
 I noted that I had to multiply the weight by a very small number when sizing spheres.

+Here is the [live link](https://kslokhandwala2022.github.io/a2-DataVis-5Ways/threejs/) to see the animations.

 # D3
 ![d3](img/d3.PNG)